 After incorporating expert feedback, we run the last round with eight new pretesters.
 This round helped us refine some of the examples used in the survey, improve consistency of language, and disambiguate a handful of questions.

 \paragraph{\textbf{The Final Survey Instrument.}} The final survey instrument contains six parts, 28 questions (with sub-parts), and we incorporate one quality check (where they must confirm they use a VPN) and two attention checks.
 The survey starts with a demographic section, where we follow the community best practices for inclusive language, and also have a ``prefer not to disclose'' option for all demographic questions~\cite{spiel2019better, redmiles2017summary}.
-Then, we ask users general questions about their VPN usage, reasons for using a VPN, the resources used in discovering VPNs, importance of different criteria and features, their mental model of VPNs and what data it collects, their emotional connections tied to their use of a VPN (\eg feeling of safety), and their expectations from a VPN provider.
-We specifically avoid using words such as privacy and security in the options, since these concepts are broad, subjective, and mean different things to different users.
-Instead we allow users to select from list of more nuanced options, which we distill into certain buckets during analysis.
-The final survey instrument is presented in Appendix~\ref{app:user-survey}.
+Then, we ask users general questions about their VPN usage, reasons for using a VPN, the resources used in discovering VPNs, importance of different criteria and features, their mental model of VPNs and the data it collects, their emotional connections tied to their use of a VPN (\eg safety), and their expectations from a VPN provider.
+We specifically avoid using words such as privacy and security in the text, since these concepts are broad, subjective, and mean different things to different users.
+Instead we allow users to select from list of options, and we distill into certain buckets during analysis.
+The final survey instrument is available in the Appendix~\ref{app:user-survey}.

 \paragraph{\textbf{Analysis of Survey Data.}} For the quantitative data from the survey, we report the results summarizing the users' responses.
-We aim to understand users, and how different subgroups of users answer the same question, \ie users with different security and privacy expertise, and users who prefer to use certain subscription type (free or paid VPNs).
-We conduct $\chi^{2}$-tests (where all the assumptions are satisfied in each case) to examine if users in different subgroups of the same type (\eg expertise) answer questions differently.
+We aim to understand how different subgroups of users answer the same question, \ie users with different security and privacy expertise, and users who prefer to use certain subscription type (free or paid VPNs).
+We conduct $\chi^{2}$-tests, where all the assumptions are satisfied in each case, to examine if users in different subgroups of the same type (\eg expertise) answer questions differently.
 If there were significant differences between subgroups, we conduct pairwise comparison Z-tests ($\alpha$=0.05), where we adjust the significance levels for multiple comparisons through the FDR-BH adjustment~\cite{benjamini1995controlling} and present how they compare to each other.